duncanberger/nxf-BATQual/README.md

 ```
 python scripts/aggregate.py --input results
 ```
+### Required input
+- `--input` : 'Folder to process' (No default, this is the output folder from BATQual which by default is called 'results/'

 ### Optional input
 #### Output parameter
 - `--output` : Output file name [aggregated_stats.* ]